Research topic: parallel sparse linear solvers - preconditioned GMRES

 Scientific context

 In many scientific applications, the core operation is solving a sparse linear system Ax=b, where A is a large sparse square matrix.
-We consider here the nonsymmetric case.
-Krylov iterative methods are commonly used as sparse solvers and among them, BICGSTAB or GMRES method.
+Krylov iterative methods are commonly used as sparse solvers and among them, CG is the method of choice for symmetric positive definite matrices, whereas BICGSTAB or GMRES methods are a frequent choice for the nonsymmetric case.
 They must be used with a preconditioner in order to reduce the number of iterations.
-Members of the team SAGE have been working for many years on a parallel version of GMRES and on efficient parallel preconditioners.
+Members of the team SAGE have been working for many years on parallel versions of CG and GMRES and on efficient parallel preconditioners.

 Algorithm description